 National Maritime Museum

 Greenwich is one of my favorite places in London and we don’t go there as often as I’d like!
-In fact, the last time we were there was to visit Cutty Sark, over a year ago.
 This beautiful part of London, full of history and stunning architecture and wide open spaces, is just over an hour away from West London by tube, slightly longer by car depending on traffic as you cut through central London.
 We had a fantastic day there, exploring the National Maritime Museum and having a look at the many activities they have on offer for children.

 There’s the AHOY!
 Gallery (check website for opening times) that gives children aged 0-7 an opportunity to discover the museum collection through imaginative play, putting ingredients into a pot to prepare a meal in the galley, weighing toy fish and seafood at a fishmonger’s shop, shoveling coal in a boiler room.
 Upstairs is a large interactive area for older children (age 6+) to explore maritime skills and learn about technologies past and present, including firing a cannon and using this crane shown below to load cargo.
 Definitely a place we’ll be coming back to!

 We made it out to a new-to-us farm park in June, Hobbledown in Epsom, Surrey.
 The farm actually has a zoo permit and doesn’t allow visitors to feed the animals, which was something we were looking forward to, and I think most of focus is actually on the big adventure play area.
 We walked around to see the animals and there was a petting session with some rabbits, afterwards we spent the rest of our time at the playground.